gabrielbrunop/haxball-extended-room/README.md

 }
 ```

-And a !bb command plugin:
+And a leave command plugin:

 ```typescript
 import { createPlugin, Room, createCommand, CommandExecInfo } from "haxball-extended-room";